abronstone/Vaasle/README.md

 Carleton College CS348: Final Project.
 Team Vaas

 ## Running the CLI
+Before running the application locally, ask for a `secrets.env` file from application owners, and insert it into `src/mongo`.

 To start the containers and run the CLI, run the following command from the root directory of the project (Unix):
 ```
 ./start.sh